 OBCM is privileged to partner with ATLAS Spencer in providing prayer, leadership consultations, and facilities from time to time.
 ATLAS Spencer offers life skill mentoring from a Christian perspective.

-OBCM offers partnership with and facilitates partnership among many Christian churches in the northwest Iowa and southern Minnesota area.
+OBCM offers a partnership with and facilitates a partnership among many Christian churches in the northwest Iowa and southern Minnesota area.
 Mission projects, both local and global, are a key point of church and OBCM partnership.
 Two churches rent space on the OCBM campus for regular church gatherings.
 Year-round, Downtown Church (EFCA) meets every Sunday at 5:30 pm in Founders Hall.
 Good News Community Church, Okoboji, meets in the Tabernacle every Sunday morning from mid-May-Labor Day weekend.

 Adolescence can be a turbulent time.
 OBCM allies with Timber Bay, an organization dedicated to personal, ongoing mentorship for at-risk youth.
 Timber Bay‘s Spirit Lake/Okoboji area director, Todd McQuown offices in the OBCM building and may be contacted directly at email@example.com.